Auditosensory cortex: True cortical deafness

-Primary Progressive Aphasia
+Primary progressive aphasia

 Primary progressive aphasia is characterised by the progressive impairment of speech production, comprehension and communication.
 It is secondary to neurodegenerative diseases, for instance, Alzheimer's disease and frontotemporal lobar degeneration.
 The Heschl gyrus undergoes deterioration, as shown by the low activity of the primary auditory cortex after stimulation.
 The symptoms are difficulty and delay in communication and speech organisation.
 The patients may become reluctant to communicate or even unable to understand verbal or written language, eventually causing primary progressive aphasia.

-Auditory impairment in Mild Traumatic Brain Injury
+Auditory impairment in concussion

-Difficulty in auditory processing is a complication of mild traumatic brain injury (mTBI). mTBI patients have reduced activation of the primary auditory cortex, as shown by fMRI screening.
+Difficulty in auditory processing is a complication of concussion that may result in a reduced activation of the primary auditory cortex, as shown by fMRI.
 The neural communication of the left and right primary auditory cortices are poorly transmitted.
 As a result, the lateralisation and responsiveness of the cerebral cortex are affected.
 The temporal fine structure processing has degenerated as presented by the reduced temporal resolution.
 It is often due to diffuse axonal injury and demyelination.
-There may be peripheral and central symptoms, such as reduced auditory understanding in a complex listening environment, central auditory processing disorder and auditory hallucination. mTBI patients can develop hyperacusis that is the hypersensitivity to environmental noise.
+There may be peripheral and central symptoms, such as reduced auditory understanding in a complex listening environment, central auditory processing disorder and auditory hallucination.
+Hyperacusis, that is the hypersensitivity to environmental noise can also develop.

-Auditory hallucination in Schizophrenia
+Auditory hallucination in schizophrenia

-Auditory hallucination is one of the major symptoms displayed in schizophrenia patients.
+Auditory hallucination is one of the major symptoms displayed in schizophrenia.
 Studies supported by functional imaging and electrophysiology have shown a possible correlation between the auditory cortex and auditory hallucinations.
 In the case of an average individual, speaking-induced suppression is generated due to speaking to reduce the activity in the primary auditory cortex.
 This acts as a physiological mechanism in the auditory system for the speaker to be more focused on the sounds externally produced.

-However, this is not demonstrated in individuals with schizophrenia.
-In contrast, schizophrenia patients experience increased activity in the auditory cortex instead of sound suppression.
-Even in a silent environment without external auditory stimuli, schizophrenia patients tend to have abnormal activation of the auditory cortex, leading to auditory hallucinations.
-The volume of the auditory cortex in these individuals is also much smaller than those without the mental disorder.
+However, this is not demonstrated in individuals with schizophrenia, in contrast, there is an increased activity in the auditory cortex instead of sound suppression.
+Even in a silent environment without external auditory stimuli, there tends to be abnormal activation of the auditory cortex, leading to auditory hallucinations.
+The volume of the auditory cortex in those with schizophrenia is much smaller.